 Bats are at risk of population decline due to their slow reproductive rate, habitat loss, widespread pesticide use, and a fungus that is associated with the White-Nose Syndrome.
-Although there are no known methods to attract bats to your property, you can encourage them by installing bat houses.
-Bat houses can be purchased at most garden centers or you can build your own.
+Although there are no known methods to attract bats on your homestead, you can encourage them by installing bat houses.
+They can be purchased at most garden centers or you can build your own bathouse.
 There are several variations but the basic design is a flat, rectangular box with an entrance slot at the bottom.
 The entrance slot should be 3/4” wide.
 Add horizontal grooves every 1/4”-1/2” on the interior surface to allow the bats to hang.
 Fasten the box 15-20′ from the ground on the east or southeast side of a building.
 This is not an instant-gratification type of project.
 It can take up to three years for bats to move into your bat house.

 Spiders are another beneficial that get killed more than necessary.
 Most spiders have a trace of venom but, from the almost 3,000 spider species in the United States, there are only two that have enough venom to injure a human.
 Knowing how to identify and avoid these spiders will keep you and your family—and innocent spiders—safe.